bklevence/foundry-docker-raspi/README.md

 # foundry-docker-raspi
 Selfhosting Foundry VTT with Docker on a RasPi with Asset Data Folders on a USB Thumbdrive.

+File structure of repo assumes you copy or make docker directory in /home/pi

 Keeping this as a mess of markdown for now, will try to comeback and clean up as well as post example files...

 Initial help from here: